 Smoking and breastfeeding

-Of course it is better that you don’t smoke at all, but if you’re finding it really difficult to do that, then certainly reducing the amount of cigarettes you smoke per day is really advantageous, and know that breastfeeding can continue, and there are certainly ways to minimise the risks.
+Of course, it is better that you don’t smoke at all, but if you’re finding it difficult to quit, then reducing the number of cigarettes you smoke per day is advantageous.
+Breastfeeding can continue, and there are also ways to minimize the risks.

-So if you do seek help to stop smoking, and you’re using nicotine replacement products like patches, gums, inhalers, tablets, it’s really good to know that less nicotine, will reach your baby through these products.
-And the same principles apply; breastfeed your baby, use those things straight away, maybe give a couple of hours before feeding again – in the same way you would if you were smoking cigarettes.
+If you do seek help to stop smoking, and you’re using nicotine replacement products like patches, gums, inhalers, tablets, it’s good to know that less nicotine will reach your baby through these products.
+Use these products a couple of hours before feeding.

-So just to reiterate, it’s still important to carry on breastfeeding, and allowing those anti-bodies to continue to fight against those illnesses that are associated with smoking.
+Let me reiterate; it’s still important to carry on breastfeeding and to allow the antibodies to continue to fight against those illnesses that are associated with smoking.